Nakhon Phanom province

 Nakhon Phanom province (นครพนม, /th/, lit.
-'Mountain City'; นครพนม, /lo/) is one of Thailand's seventy-six provinces (changwat) lies in upper northeastern Thailand also called Isan.
-Directly adjacent provinces are (from south clockwise): Mukdahan, Sakon Nakhon, and Bueng Kan.
+'Mountain City'; นครพนม, /lo/) is one of Thailand's seventy-six provinces (changwat) and lies in upper northeastern Thailand, also called Isan.
+Directly adjacent provinces are, from the south clockwise, Mukdahan, Sakon Nakhon, and Bueng Kan.
 To the northeast it borders Khammouan of Laos.
+The area was once the polity of Si Khottabun, whose name survives in chronicle and in the Ayutthaya Palace Law.

 Geography

 The province, in the Mekong River valley, is mostly plains.
 The northern part of the province has a more upland, forest-covered character.
 The main river in the northern part is the Songkhram River with the smaller Oun River.
 The southern part is flatter with the Kum River as its only notable watercourse.
 The provincial capital, the city of Nakhon Phanom, is on the banks of the Mekong.
 The total forest area is 789 km2 or 14 percent of provincial area.